Open UI community group: In order to add substantial contributions to Open UI you need to join the Open UI CG

 Sketch out an outline of the component anatomy.
 The anatomy is the foundation of an Open UI component.
 From the parts of the anatomy we can define behaviors, and then events.

-Finally, you should take the output of your research, synthesize it, and make a porposal using the Proposal Guide
+Finally, you should take the output of your research, synthesize it, and make a proposal using the Proposal Guide

-Once you have your research and proposal together, it needs approval from two Open UI editors or chairs in order to advance to the next stage.
+Once you have your research and proposal together, it needs approval from two Open UI editors or chairs to advance to the next stage.
 To get this, you should open a pull request.
-The goal of this process is to allow for asynchronous changes, transparency, and opportunities to ensure consesus from the community.
+The goal of this process is to allow for asynchronous changes, transparency, and opportunities to ensure consensus from the community.
 The process is:

 needs mergefor review by the community group and editors

 We write specifications in order to describe how something is going to work, so we can talk about it, build consensus and harmony, drive additional peer review, and support multi implementations agreeing and interoperating.

 Good specifications want to have a mix of clear and unambiguous detail about how a system should work, ambiguity where implementers require flexibility, and clarity for both an implementer and a user.